What are Common Minimally Invasive Lumbar Disc Herniation Procedures?

-Compression and fracture of the disc located between the two vertebrae is the major cause of herniated disc.
-This causes the internal gel from the disc to escape into the spinal canal and the impact on the nerve.
-One of the most common sites for the herniated disk is in the lumbar spine (lower back).
+A disc compression and fracture located between the two vertebrae is the leading cause of a herniated disc.
+In fact, the inner gel from the disk escapes into the spinal canal when this occurs.
+Therefore, impacting the nerve.
+One of the most usual sites for the herniated disc is in the lower back (lumbar spine.)

 A common area for herniated discs is in the lumbar spine.
-Herniated discs are typically caused by injury or natural spinal degeneration.
-However, it’s difficult to pinpoint exactly what caused your herniated disc.
-At times, using your back muscles instead of your leg and thigh muscles to lift large, heavy objects can lead to a herniated disc, as can twisting and turning while lifting.
-Another common cause for a herniated disk is spinal degeneration, which is normal aging-related wear and tear of the spine.
-As you age, your spinal discs will lose water, which in turn makes them less flexible and more prone to tearing or rupturing.
+Herniated discs are typically caused by injury or spinal degeneration.
+However, it’s hard to determine what exactly caused your herniated disc.
+At times, using your back muscles instead of your leg and thigh muscles to lift large, heavy objects can lead to a herniated disc.
+As can twisting and turning while lifting.
+Another common cause for a herniated disk is spinal degeneration.
+This is normal age-related wear and tear of the spine.
+As you age, your spinal discs will lose water.
+In turn, this makes them less flexible and more prone to tearing or rupturing.

-The lumbar spine is responsible for supporting the body’s weight and allowing the flexibility and mobility of the body.
-When the body weight increases, the vertebrae in the spinal cord has to support more weight.
-Therefore, these vertebrae are then compressed due to the added body weight which causes the disc in between each vertebra to flatten and stretch.
-A typical illustration of how the disc is being compressed between the vertebrae: when you gently press a piece of molding clay between your hands.
+The lumbar spine is responsible for supporting the body’s weight.
+And allowing the flexibility and mobility of the body.
+When bodyweight increases, the vertebrae in the spinal cord has to support more weight.
+Therefore, these vertebrae are then compressed.
+The added bodyweight then causes the disc in between each vertebra to flatten and stretch.
+An illustration of how the disk is being compacted between the vertebrae is when you gently press a piece of molding clay between your hands.

-Gradually, as the vertebrae continue to compress, the hard outer shell of the disc may crack which allows the jellylike fluid inside the disc to flow into the spinal canal.
-If the fluid presses onto the nerve root in the spinal canal, the patient may experience serious chronic pain.
-Although, if the herniated disk is located in the lower part of the lumbar spine and impacts the sciatic nerve at the base of the spine, the symptoms are commonly called sciatica.
+Gradually, as the vertebrae continue to compress, the hard outer shell of the disc may crack.
+This allows the jellylike fluid inside the disc to flow into the spinal canal.
+If the fluid presses onto the nerve root in the spinal canal, the patient may experience chronic pain.
+Although, if the herniated disk is located in the lower part of the lumbar spine and impacts the sciatic nerve, that is called sciatica.

 If you feel herniated disk symptoms in your lumbar spine or sciatic symptoms, contact a spine specialist regarding treatment options.
 There are many available options to treat mild to severely herniated discs.

-Patients who have a mildly herniated disk can receive pain relief through conservative treatment methods.
-Examples of the most conservative treatment options include ice and heat and physical therapy, among other treatment options.
-Although therapy is effective for some mild conditions, not everyone finds permanent relief from conservative treatment.
+Patients who have a mildly herniated disk can receive pain relief through conservative treatment.
+These treatments include ice, heat, and physical therapy.
+Although therapy is effective for some mild conditions, not everyone finds permanent pain relief.

 Have you tried conservative treatments and did not find long-lasting pain relief?
-It might be time to consider surgical treatment for the herniated disc.
+Then, it might be time to consider surgical options for the herniated disc.

 Lumbar Herniated Disc Minimally Invasive Procedures

-There are two types of surgeries for lumbar herniated discs: minimally invasive decompression surgery and minimally invasive stabilization surgery.
-This type of procedure performed is determined by the severity of the condition.
+There are two types of surgeries for lumbar herniated discs.
+The first is minimally invasive decompression surgery.
+Additionally, there is minimally invasive stabilization surgery.
+When this procedure is chosen, it’s due to the severity of the condition.

 Furthermore, mild cases of a lumbar herniated disc will most likely be treated with a discectomy procedure.
-Discectomy is one of the most common minimally invasive spine decompression operations.
-So, in this procedure, a portion of the herniated disc will be removed to decompress the nerve in the spinal canal.
+However, a discectomy is one of the most common minimally invasive spine decompression operations.
+So, in this procedure, a portion of the herniated disc will be removed.
+This is performed to decompress the nerve in the spinal canal.
 The operation will be carried out with a small 1-inch incision.

 In other cases, you may have to undergo a minimally invasive stabilization operation.
-This type of procedure (which is also performed by a small incision) involves a less invasive alternative to traditional spine fusion.
+This type of procedure involves a less invasive alternative to traditional spine fusion.

-For a preferred spine specialist in the South Florida area, contact us today at 1-888-409-8006.
-Offices conveniently located in Boca Raton, Deerfield Beach, Coral Springs, and Plantation.
+For a spine specialist in the South Florida area, contact us at 1-888-409-8006.
+Offices located in Boca Raton, Deerfield Beach, Coral Springs, and Plantation.